uaDimius/uaDimius/README.md

 - 👋 Hi, I’m @uaDimius
-- 👀 I’m interested in WebApp
+- 👀 I’m interested in AI and WebApp
-- 🌱 I’m currently work on NodeJS, Svelte, TradingView charts
+- 🌱 I’m currently work on Python, Django/Flask, Weavite/Pinecone
-- 💞️ I’m looking to collaborate on Crypto App Dev
+- 💞️ I’m looking to collaborate on AI Dev
 - 📫 Reach me in PM

 <!---